 lithium, a medicine used to treat some types of depression

-oxpentifylline, a medicine used to treat certain blood disorders.
+pentoxifylline (oxpentifylline), a medicine used to treat certain blood disorders

-The safety and effectiveness in children under 16 years has not been established.
+Safety and effectiveness in children younger than 16 years have not been established.

 You must not be given KETORAL for more than 5 days.

 Do not receive this medicine after the expiry date printed on the pack or if the packaging

 Tell your doctor if you have allergies to any other medicines, foods, preservatives